An algorithm that screens for child neglect raises concerns – KION546

 Associated Press

-For family law attorney Robin Frank, defending parents at one of their lowest points — when they are at risk of losing their children — has never been easy.
+Inside a cavernous stone fortress in downtown Pittsburgh, attorney Robin Frank defends parents at one of their lowest points – when they risk losing their children.

-In the past, she knew what she was up against when squaring off against child protective services in family court.
-Now she worries she’s fighting something she can’t see: an opaque algorithm whose statistical calculations help social workers decide which families will have to endure the rigors of the child welfare system, and which will not.
+The job is never easy, but in the past she knew what she was up against when squaring off against child protective services in family court.
+Now, she worries she’s fighting something she can’t see: an opaque algorithm whose statistical calculations help social workers decide which families should be investigated in the first place.

 “A lot of people don’t know that it’s even being used,” Frank said.
 “Families should have the right to have all of the information in their file.”